pezemiwe/HTML_-_CSS_Engineer_Mini_Project/README.md

-How to install
+# How to install

-run these commands on your command line
+## Run these commands on your command line

-npm install
+- npm install
-npm build
+- npm run build

-open the index.html file in a browser or run it on a server
+- open the `index.html` file in a browser or run it on a server